pbeltram/xu8_test/bin/README.md

 **NOTES:**

-- xu8_cam (xu8+ST1 RaspberryPi HQ (IMX477) test):
+- xu8_cam and zyboz7_cam (RaspberryPi HQ (Sony IMX477) test):
-  Not all parameters are used for xu8+ST1 RaspberryPi HQ (IMX477) camera testing implementation.
+  Not all parameters are used for RaspberryPi HQ (IMX477) camera testing implementation.
-  Decimation `--decimate` is ignored.
-FPS (data block rate) is determined by camera sensor.
   Length `--length` is ignored.
 Block data size is hardcoded to match camera sensor mode 4056x3040 12bpp.
   MUX selection will switch from image data `--mux=0` to test pattern data: `--mux=1` (solid color), `--mux=2` (color bars),`--mux=3` (gray/color bars) and `--mux=4` (PN9).